 Cyrus the Great entered the city of Babylon in 539 B.C.E, and liberated and protected the 50,000 Jews from captivity who were imprisoned by Babylonians and assisted them to migrate to their homeland and helped them to reconstruct their temple in Jerusalem at Persian taxpayer expense along with major fundings from his own royal treasury.
 Cyrus's edict for the rebuilding of the Temple in Jerusalem marked a great epoch in the history of the Jewish people and he was later considered as a messiah sent by Yahweh in the Hebrew Bible (Old Testament) as the patron and deliverer of the Jews.
 From these statements it appears that Cyrus the Great, king of Persia, was the monarch under whom the captivity and slavery ended.

-Entrance area to the city of Neo Babylon during Persian Achaemenid era Art - Entrance of Cyrus the Great to Babylonia
+Entrance area to the city of Neo Babylon during Persian Achaemenid era

 Cyrus read the Charter of Freedom out after he put on the crown: